Article Contents

 Innovative Business Models

 Business model innovation represents another significant area to introduce disruption.
-For example, a new business’ ability to undermine an incumbent through lower innovation is enhanced when a new business model is introduced; as well as when an incumbents existing patents, trademarks, and projected intellectual property limit the incumbents ability to respond.
+For example, a new business can weaken an incumbent with lower innovation.
+This is further enhanced when a new business model is introduced.
+This occurs when an incumbent’s existing patents, trademarks, and projected intellectual property limit the incumbent’s ability to respond.

-An incumbent’s over-commitment to their business model can also become a weaknesses that constrains their ability, and willingness, to respond to new entrants.
+An incumbent’s over-commitment to their business model can become a weakness.
+It constrains their ability and willingness to respond to new entrants.
 In contrast, new technologies are not disruptive if incumbents are able and willing to respond.

 A Product Development Methodology